-When you move to a new place (particularly one so far from home) there are lots of things you’ll need to get used to.
+When you move to a new place (particularly one so far from home) there are lots of things you will need to get used to.
 Some things will be easy to adapt to, and others will take more time.
-One thing that ex-pats frequently have to get used to is new food types and changes to diet – some of which are changes that you just never get used to.
+One thing that ex-pats frequently have to get used to are new food types and changes to diet – some of which are changes that you just never get used to.
 However, some things you learn to love, and here are a few of the edible products about which Japan has changed my mind.

-I’m not a fan of oranges – they are messy to peel and the taste is often too acidic.
+I am not a fan of oranges – they are messy to peel and the taste is often too acidic.
 However, these little mandarin/satsuma/clementine things (not quite sure exactly what they are) are small and sweet, easy to peel and usually nice and juicy.
 Also, in the Autumn you can get a whole bag of them for 100 Yen because just about everybody grows them and so there is a surplus at harvest time.

 In my previous life, Miso was only known to me as a fairly unimpressive little bowl of soup with little bits of tofu floating in it.
 However, since moving to Japan I have learnt that miso is so much more than this mere bowl of soup, and can be used to make all sorts of delicious things.
 Miso paste smeared over vegetables or fish and then put under the grill is one such recipe that is as delicious as easy.
 Miso is a diverse and flavoursome ingredient that no Japanophile foodie should be without.